 Domino's extends streak of US sales growth

-Domino's sales jumped 12.2 percent at established U.S. locations in the final three months of 2016, extending the pizza delivery chain's streak of growth as it focuses on convenience and affordable prices.
-The Ann Arbor, Michigan company has pushed up the sales figure up for nearly six straight years, in part by offering easier ways to order online, on mobile phones and social media.
+Domino's sales jumped 12.2 percent at established U.S. locations in the final months of 2016, marking the pizza delivery chain's 23rd consecutive quarter of growth.
+The company has been pushing up sales for nearly six years in part by offering easier ways to order online, on mobile phones and even social media.

 Add your comments below